1861 - 1994

 Hospital

-A remarkable collection that traces the history and development of Mental Health Care and Glenside Hospital as a psychiatric institution from its inception in 1861 to its closure in 1994.
+A remarkable collection that traces the history and development of mental health care and Glenside Hospital as a psychiatric institution from its inception in 1861 to its closure in 1994.

 The museum offers a profound glimpse into the changing attitudes and approaches towards mental health and its treatment over more than a century, as well as the personal stories and experiences of patients and staff who lived and worked at the hospital.